meistro57/ThetaGate/README.md

 ## Getting Started

 A simple CLI is included to demonstrate the basic functionality.
-No external packages are required beyond Python 3.8+.
+Install dependencies with `pip install -r requirements.txt`.

 ```bash
 # Stream simulated EEG data